 Advisor: Deborah Lindsey, DVM – Practicing veterinarian

+We assure you, all monies donated is accounted for and safe in the Sweetpea bank account.
 We aim to be transparent in our dealings with the public.
 To that end, we publish our annual accounts and our board meeting records so that our supporters can see how our organization is governed.